Next Lebanon government to face $30 billion reform test

 With the number of Lebanese living in poverty nearing half its population, these reforms range from setting up social safety nets to protect the most vulnerable to ensuring Lebanon's wealthy elite share the burden of financial losses from bank recapitalisations.

-Macron also called for an audit of the banking system, a comment that has triggered wariness among some bankers fearful the government may use the data to spare "family and friends".
+Macron also called for an audit of the central bank and thebanking system, a comment that has triggered wariness among some bankers fearful that the government may use the data to spare "family and friends".

 French MP Loïc Kervran, chair of the France-Lebanon committee, told Reuters such an audit would aim to uncover "unorthodox" practices which could have led to losses.